Do you catch a cold around the same time every year?

 Young children average (31) twice as many colds as adults, four to six per year.

-In another study, 66 preschoolers were randomized into the same kiwi and banana-eating groups.
-The kiwi eating group had less severe symptoms and almost a 50% reduction in the chance of catching a cold or flu!
+In another study, 66 preschoolers were randomized into the same kiwi- and banana-eating groups.
+The kiwi-eating group had less severe symptoms and an almost 50% reduction in the chance of catching a cold or flu!

 Children not allergic to kiwis may want to try them more often.